Age-Related Macular Degeneration

 How do I know if I have ARMD?

-Getting regular check ups by your eye doctor is vital; this is the only to detect changes early.
+Getting regular check ups by your eye doctor is vital; this is the only way to detect changes early.
 Early detection can help prevent progression of ARMD.
 It is a good idea see an eye doctor for yearly exams, especially if you have a family history of ARMD.

 What are the treatments?